-Question: Is Hong Kong a Democratic Country?
+Question: Is Hong Kong a democratic country?

-Those resident in Hong Kong for more than seven years are eligible to vote in direct elections, however only 1/3 of the council is elected directly.
-The remaining 2/3 are elected by a 20,000 strong functional constituency, this is made up of businessmen and professionals such as doctors, lawyers, engineers etc.
+Those resident in Hong Kong for more than seven years are eligible to vote in direct elections – however, only a third of the council is elected directly.
+The remaining two-thirds are elected by a 20,000 strong functional constituency made up of businessmen and professionals such as doctors, lawyers, engineers etc.

 These groups form into broad parties formed through mutual interests, almost always business related.